English Ivy – An Essay on Control

 REMOVE FROM TREES

 English ivy is not parasitic.
 It does not suck sap from the tree it ascends.
 Nonetheless it should never be allowed to climb a tree unchecked.
 When I find a vine that has grown far above me in a tree, I use a flat prybar to prize the vine from the trunk so I can sever it with my loppers.
 Not content with a single snip, I usually cut a twelve inch section out of the vine at waist height.
 This gives me a better view of smaller vines that may be hiding beneath the larger one.
-After cutting, I immediately spray the lower vine stump with Roundup to prevent resprouting.
+After cutting, I immediately spray the lower vine stump with glyphosate (click for sources) to prevent resprouting.

-Like my grade school acquaintance, English ivy is full of potential and contradictions.
+Like my young grade school acquaintance, English ivy is full of potential and contradictions.
 With proper care it’s a champion.
 With neglect it becomes a rampant, rapacious pest.
 As my teacher friends have proved, patience, perseverance and lots of forethought are essential when faced with barely governable kids …. and plants.